Team-Nutshell/nutshellengine-docs/source/file_formats/index.rst

 File Formats
 ============

 NutshellEngine uses different file formats for its assets.
-While standard formats can be read using an :doc:`/modules/asset_loader_module/index`, some formats are specific to NutshellEngine.
+While standard formats can be read using an :doc:`/module/asset_loader_module/index`, some formats are specific to NutshellEngine and are read using the :doc:`/asset_manager/index`.

 .. toctree::
 	:maxdepth: 2